sevenseasofbri/tp/docs/UserGuide.md

 ## Features

+This section details the various features and commands available.

+### General Commands

+This section details the generic commands that can be used.

-### Summary of Commands: `summary`
+#### Summary of Commands: `summary`

 This command prints a summary of all commands in the application as shown in [Command Summary](#command-summary).

 Format: `summary`

-### Start interactive tutorial: `help`
+#### Start interactive tutorial: `help`

 Starts the interactive tutorial for the app.
-In the following order, the tutorial will guide the user on how to use the commands for the application:
+In the following order, the tutorial will guide the user on how to use the commands for the application, currently specific to [Circuit Commands](#circuit-commands):

 1. `template` - Selecting templates
 1. `set v` - Setting value for voltage